SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 node-dev script.js
 `````

 Replace 'script.js' with whatever you've named your Node script.
-Open up your browser and go to the URL tied to your server, specifying the port after it with a colon e.g. www.mysite.com:1337.
-Your index.html file will now be served up to the browser.
+Open up your browser and test your application is working, specifying the port in the URL e.g. www.mysite.com:1337.
+Your index.html file will now be served to the browser.
 The reason we typed 'node-dev' and not just 'node' on the command line is that the '-dev' bit allows us to make changes to our script file, upload them and have the server automatically restart, saving us from manually having to do it.

 <h3>Index (Login) Page</h3>